Dry dead leaves – How Aboriginal people fall before their time

 Note:

 The above-unedited video is straight off Richard Trudgen’s camera, complete with wind noise.
-Since Richard did not have recording equipment at the time we apologise for overall sound quality.
+Since Richard did not have a windsock another separate recording equipment with him that day.

 It is important to note that English uses joining words, prefixes and suffixes, plus word order in the sentence to create the grammar syntax structure.
 Yolŋu Matha language grammatically is a lot more complex, using suffixes with no joining words plus a loose word order to create the grammar syntax context.